EXPLORE THE BAY IN 7 DAYS

 The fantastic Bay Explorer crew will make sure you have an unforgettable cruise, getting up close to marine wildlife such as seabirds, penguins, seals, whales, sunfish, school fish, sharks, orca, and dolphins – plenty of amazing photo opportunities!

 Your experienced Captain and crew will provide a fascinating commentary on the history, geography and culture of the area.
-They have knowledge on marine wildlife and personally share with you everything they observe.
+As marine biologists, they have extensive knowledge on marine wildlife and personally share with you everything they observe.
+It's a great day out for all the family!

 Dolphin and wildlife cruise